-Students drew pictures to reflect on their sense of
+Students drew pictures to reflect on their sense of belonging to Lake Hindmarsh.

 Students hear from Jeanie, Jeremy, and Sue on site at the lake.

 Students were able to show their understanding of each layer of native vegetation, weeds, changes over time around the lake, and the animals that call it home (right).